modelica-3rdparty/ExternalMedia/README.md

 Please refer to the [chapter on FluidProp](README_fluidprop.md) and the dedicated [chapter on CoolProp](README_coolprop.md) for details.

-The released files are typically tested with Dymola and OpenModelica on Windows as well as with Dymola on Linux.
-Support for more tools and operating systems might be added in the future.
+The released files are tested with Dymola and OpenModelica on Windows as well as with Dymola on Linux.
+Support for more tools and operating systems might be added in the future, please let us know if you want to contribute.

 You can modify the library to add an interface to your own solver.
-If your solver is open-source, please contact the developers, we might add it to the official ExternalMedia library.
+If your solver is open-source, please contact the developers, so we can add it to the official ExternalMedia library.

 ## Installation instructions for the ExternalMedia library

-The provided version of ExternalMedia is compatible with Modelica Standard Library 3.2.3.
+The provided version of ExternalMedia is compatible with Modelica Standard Library 3.2.3, we recommend you to use that instead of previous 3.2.x versions, because it contains many bug fixes and is fully backwards compatible with them.

-You can also use it with the Modelica Standard Library down to 3.2, provided you change the uses annotation in the package.mo file of the Modelica package root directory to uses(Modelica(version = "3.2")).
-Previous versions of the Modelica Standard Library are no longer supported.

 If you want to experiment with the code and recompile the libraries, check the [compilation instructions](README_compilation.md).